apache/spark/docs/concepts.rst

 .. note::
     The Airflow documentation sometimes refers to *previous* instead of *upstream* in places, and vice-versa.
-    If you find any occurances of this, please help us improve by contributing some corrections!
+    If you find any occurrences of this, please help us improve by contributing some corrections!

 Task Lifecycle
 ==============